ProPetro confirms U.S. SEC probe, accounting weaknesses

 Its stock has fallen sharply this year amid slowing oilfield activity and concerns about its internal review and SEC investigation.

-Reporting by Shariq Khan in Bengaluru and Liz Hampton in Denver; Editing by Shounak Dasgupta and Marguerita Choy
+Reporting by Shariq Khan in Bengaluru and Liz Hampton in Denver; Editing by Marguerita Choy and Lisa Shumaker